LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 It does find an optimum at x = 1.0, where the function has value -4.
 The third print statement verifies the optimum by plugging in the optimal ```x``` into the function ```f```.
-This is not surprising because the function is quadratic and we could have found the solution on paper.
+This solution is not surprising because the function is quadratic and we could have found the solution on paper.

 #### Bounded method: Need to specify an interval.